zheng-ningxin/SparTA/script/README.md

 The source code of Sparta is available at: https://github.com/microsoft/nni

 * Artifacts Functional:
-Documentation: the following of documents include detailed guidelines on how to build, install, test Sparta and the experiments to compare with other baselines.
+Documentation: the following document includes detailed guidelines on how to build, install, test Sparta and the experiments to compare with other baselines.

 * Results Reproduced:
 To reproduce the main results presented in our paper, we provide a Docker image containing all the environments and baseline softwares.
 We also provide detailed guideline to help reproduce the results step by step.